-These presentations were all well received and attended by thousands of individuals in total.
-The Commission expects to continue its training efforts for calendar year 2020.
-It is estimated that between 2,500 and 5,000 individuals will have the opportunity to attend and participate in various educational/training programs as a result of the Commission's outreach efforts.
+The Commission hopes to resume its in person Ethics training sessions in calendar year 2021; however, it will continue to do as many virtual sessions as possible.
 Individuals seeking training by the Commission can do so by submitting a written request to the Commission, or by submitting the Training Request Form available on the Commission's website at www.ethics.pa.gov.